cyberatlas/WordOfMouth/notes.md

 Setup
 ===

-**Pyenv with the latest version of Python**
+Pyenv with the latest version of Python
-> Pyenv allows you to use multiple versions of Python on your system.
+> Pyenv allows you to use multiple versions of Python on your system
 ---

 Install: <br>
-1.
+1. Install pyenv <br>
    ```
    curl -L https://raw.githubusercontent.com/yyuu/pyenv-installer/master/bin/pyenv-installer | bash
    ```